ABORGT/PyConvertAlert/README.md

 ### Getting Started

-The latest stable release is available from PyPi:
+The latest stable release is available from PyPI:

 ```
 pip install pyconvertalert